apache/druid/docs/operations/metrics.md

 The `tags` dimension enhances metrics, task reports, and the Peon service/heartbeat metric associated with ingestion tasks.
 These tags are derived from both the ingestion specification—when the `tags` field is specified within the task's context—and system-generated sources.
 The tags field within a task's `context` should be a map with string keys and object values, facilitating the inclusion of custom metadata.
 However, tags can also be automatically generated and added by the system, providing a comprehensive set of metadata for monitoring and analysis purposes.

-To further customize and enrich task metadata, developers can extend the `TaskIdentitiesProvider` interface.
-By implementing custom logic within this interface, additional tags can be introduced.
-This capability allows for enhanced observability and management of tasks, as these additional tags can offer deeper insights into task execution, performance, and outcomes.
+To further customize and enrich task metadata, developers can implement the `TaskContextEnricher` interface.
+By implementing custom logic within this interface, additional context fields can be introduced.
+This capability allows for enhanced observability and management of tasks, as these additional context fields can offer deeper insights into task execution, performance, and outcomes.

 ### Ingestion metrics for Kafka